 Fine Arts: Featuring music, art and drama, this building is home to the Fine Arts Department and was constructed in 1993.
-A 472-seat auditorium with a fully equipped stage for all types of theatrical productions and an art gallery are also part of this building.
+A 472seat auditorium with a fully equipped stage for all types of theatrical productions and an art gallery are also part of this building.

-Automotive, Marine and Machine Tool: A career-technical education building erected in 1976 to support marine engine mechanics, automotive mechanics, and machine shop programs.
+Machine Tool: A career-technical education building erected in 1976 to support the machine shop program.

-Allied Health Programs: Constructed in 1992, this building provides instructors offices, classrooms, and laboratories for the associate degree nursing, practical nursing, medical laboratory technology, radiologic technology, and respiratory care technician programs.
+Allied Health Programs: Constructed in 1992, this building provides instructors offices, classrooms, and laboratories for the associate degree nursing, practical nursing, medical laboratory technology, radiologic technology, and respiratory care technology programs.